Protect Your Business with Commercial Property Liability Insurance

 - Evaluation of the damage: An adjuster will usually be assigned to assess the damage once a claim is filed.
 They may visit your location to inspect the property damage and gather more information about the incident.
 Keep in mind that an adjuster is there to determine whether the damage is covered under your policy and assess how much compensation you are entitled to based on the terms of that policy.
 This means they will not provide legal advice or representation if a claim is denied or disputed.

-In some instances where the insurer disputes a claim’s validity or value, a negotiation may take place between you and the adjuster over how much money you should receive from them as compensation.
+In some instances, where the insurer disputes a claim’s validity or value, a negotiation may take place between you and the adjuster over how much money you should receive from them as compensation.

 - Receiving payment: If your insurance company approves your claim, you will receive payment to cover the value or repair cost of the damaged property, minus any deductible amounts – provided you carry an eligible and active policy with a reputable insurer.